Changing Dashboard Cluster Lights

 Test whether the LED has continuity

-Then insert the Two ribbon cables back into position and make sure that the two boards are inserted into each other again.
+Then insert the two ribbon cables back into position and make sure that the two boards are inserted into each other again.
 You will hear a soft "click" when the boards have interlocked.

 Cruise control connector speedometer unit